 This example involves several advanced features.
-First we are setting the username, factor, and role this means that we will not be prompted for this information when logging into these two profiles.
-In addition, we are using a Keyring.
-On the first login using one of the profiles the user will be prompted for his password but on subsequent logins the user will not be prompted for his password because it has been stored in a secure keyring.
+First, we are setting the username, factor, and role.
+This means we will not be prompted for this information when logging in to these two profiles.
+In addition, we are using a keyring.
+On the first login using one of the profiles, the user will be prompted for his password.
+On subsequent logins the user will not be prompted for his password because it has been stored in a secure keyring.

 $ export AWS_PROFILE=test $ aws login Password: ******** Code: 123456789

 We are only prompted for the password and code.
-The password because this is the initial login, the code because this profile is configured for use with a passcode device such as a YubiKey.
-Now when we login in to test we are prompted for nothing:
+We’re prompted for the password because this is the initial login, and the code because this profile is configured for use with a passcode device such as a YubiKey.
+We are now no longer prompted when we log in to test:

 $ aws --profile prod login

-Even if the IdP session has expired in this case we will not be prompted for a password because it is stored in the Keyring.
-The user will receive either a phone call or a push to the default device configured for Duo to permit authenticating.
+Even if the IdP session has expired in this case, we will not be prompted for a password because it is stored in the keyring.
+The user will receive either a phone call or a push to the default Duo device.

 After the user changes his IdP password, subsequent logins fail.
 To remedy the situation, change the data stored in the keyring as follows:

 $ keyring set awscli_login username@hostname_of_your_IdP